fstudio/clangbuilder/ReadMe.md

 and then double-click install.bat to the software you need as part of the Clangbuilder is added to the environment

+## Add Extranl Libs

+You can add extranl lib, such as [z3](https://github.com/Z3Prover/z3) , more info to view ExternalLibs.md

 ## Copyright